tahoe-lafs/tahoe-lafs/docs/configuration.rst

   other nodes.

 ``storage/``
-  Nodes which host StorageServers will create this directory to hold shares of files on behalf of other clients.
+  Nodes that host StorageServers will create this directory to hold shares of files on behalf of other clients.
 There will be a directory underneath it for each StorageIndex for which this node is holding shares.
 There is also an "incoming" directory where partially-completed shares are held